Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 ### Additional Information and Documentation

-In CRM on the sales odered details header, there is an Auto Print Field.
+In CRM on the sales ordered details header, there is an Auto Print Field.
 Set to Yes and click save.
 The sales order will then print.

 # Configuration Setup CRM